mahler6/MethodsProject/README.md

 Book title, Author, Publisher, Quantity in stock, Price, ISBN (primary key)

-Display stock: gets queries from the sql inventory table to display the items in the terminal
+Display stock: gets queries from the sql inventory table to display the items in the terminal  (Ruth)

 Add Item: creates an sql insert command to add inventory items to the inventory table